epio/mantrid/docs/installation.rst

 (Most Linux distributions include pip in their package management systems; in Ubuntu and Debian, for example, it is the ``python-pip`` package)

-You can also install Mantrid under PyPy 1.7 or greater; this will increase performance.
+You can also install Mantrid under PyPy 1.7 [#]_ or greater, which should increase performance.
 Just use the pypy-specific pip to install it; the ``mantrid`` command may end up being inside your PyPy binary directory.

 Once you've installed Mantrid, move on to :doc:`running`.

+.. [#] At the time of writing, 1.7 is not yet released, but a nightly will work.